arnon-weinberg/dnf-rollback/README.md

 `>(dnf-rollback --pkgs=pkgs.123 --comm && cat) | sudo dnf shell`

 Though this will leave you in the shell, so you'll need to exit manually.
-Alternatively, you can just:
+Alternatively, just use:

 `>dnf-rollback --pkgs=pkgs.123 --exec`